AkshuGS/laravel-restapi/readme.md

 Clone the project via git clone or download the zip file.

-Copy contents of .env.example file to .env file. go to the project directory via terminal and run the following command to install composer packages.
+Copy contents of .env.example file to .env file.

+Go to the project directory via terminal and run the following command to install composer packages.

 ```bash
 composer install